nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students that the TA is in-charge of.
+This is useful when you want to view the information of all students.

-You may click on the Students tab to view the full list of students.
+The information is displayed under the **Students Tab**.

 Format: `list`